 - In the Temporary Internet Files and History Settings dialog, click Move Folder to open the Browse for Folder dialog.

-- In the Browse for Folder dialog, select the following location:
+- In the Browse for Folder dialog, select the correct location for your Temp folder.

 - Click OK to close the Browse for Folder dialog.
 Click OK to close the Temporary Internet Files and History Settings dialog.
 Click OK to close the Internet Options dialog.